 The researchers, however, argue that this could well be the case.
 Study author Nobuaki Mizumoto, a biologist at Arizona State University, first stumbled across the fossil, a limestone slab believed to date back to the Eocene Epoch, at the Fukui Prefectural Dinosaur Museum in Katsuyama, Japan.
 Though the rock now resides in Asia, it originally hails from sediments in the Green River Formation, which spans what is now Colorado, Wyoming, and Utah.
 According to the researchers, the slab enshrines 259 Erismatopterus levatus—an extinct fish measuring less than an inch long—swimming in apparent synchrony.

 To test this idea, Mizumoto and his colleagues analyzed the fish’s positions and orientations to see how they stacked up against modern schools.
 Free-swimming fish in today’s waters follow certain rules of attraction and repulsion to avoid colliding with their neighbors, while still maintaining cohesion.
-Though the researchers couldn’t track this kind of behavior in the fossil, they used a computer simulation to project how the members of the shoal might have moved, had they lived to do so.
+Though the researchers couldn’t track this kind of behavior in the fossil, they used a computer simulation to project how the members of the shoal may have moved, had they lived to do so.
 Their predictions, they say, match what one might expect of fish undulating along in a coordinated fashion.

 If that theory pans out, this could be crucial evidence of collective behavior in an ancient, extinct species—something that’s been sorely lacking in the fossil record, Mizumoto told Carolyn Wilke at Science News.